|

 especially ruined cities.
 But then

-again, certain kinds of dinosaurs may also have lived in the desert, to which
+again, certain kinds of dinosaurs may also have lived in the desert (such as the seraphim, see Wisdom 16:10 above).
+Similar examples

 appear in Isa.
 13:22, 34:13, 35:7, 43:20; Jer.
 9:11 (drakontesLXX), 10:22, 14:6, 49:33, 51:37; Micah 1:8